 This exercise is good for strengthening the lower back.
 Additional body parts are involved in performing this exercise such as the abs, forearms, calves, hamstrings, quadriceps, hip and glutes flexors, and the upper back and lower traps.

-1. Put the barbel on the floor.
+1. Put the barbell on the floor.
 Make sure that there are no obstacles surrounding it.

-2. Stand in front of the barbel with the legs 4 to 6 inches from the bar.
+2. Stand in front of the barbell with the legs 4 to 6 inches from the bar.

 3. The feet should be shoulder width apart.
 The feet can either be pointed straight or turned slightly outwards.